19 Surprising Facts About Chinese Food You Never Knew

 #6 Chinese Food Is Influenced by Chinese Medicine

 Traditional Chinese Medicine (TCM) heavily influences Chinese cooking.
-You will see this through many foods and ingredients which are believed to have healing properties.
-It's common for dishes to be tailored to promote health and balance in the body according to TCM principles.
+Many foods and ingredients are believed to have healing properties and are used to promote health and balance in the body according to TCM principles.
+Ingredients like ginger, goji berries, and ginseng are commonly used for their health benefits, showcasing the emphasis on fresh, natural ingredients in Chinese cuisine.

 #7 China Is the Birthplace of Tea